-The light profile of M32 (Figure 1) is strongly suggestive of two components: a compact, dense nuclear component superimposed on a broader, nearly $r^{1/4}$ profile.
-The inner two arcseconds, about 7 parsecs in radius, almost looks like a distinct subgalaxy in the light profile.
+The light profile of M32 (Figure 1) is strongly suggestive of two components: a compact, dense nuclear component superposed on a broader, nearly $r^{1/4}$ profile.
+The inner two arcseconds, about 7 parsecs in radius, almost look like a distinct subgalaxy in the light profile.
 It behooves the investigator to look for stellar population differences at this radius.
-Kinematic and structural discontinuities in elliptical galaxies are often marked by changes in the slopes of absorption feature strength gradients at the corresponding location (Bender & Surma 1992).
+Kinematic and structural discontinuities in elliptical galaxies are often marked by changes in the slopes of absorption featurestrength gradients at the corresponding location (Bender & Surma 1992).

-The HST/STIS data were obtained August 6, 1999 for program 7438 proposed by R. W. O'Connell and others [cf. O'Connell et al. (2000)].
-The bulk of the exposure time was spent on the ultraviolet portion of the spectrum, but two exposures (2490 s and 3000 s) through a 52" by 0.2" slit were taken with the optical CCD and the G430L disperser.
-The dispersion (2.7 Å/pixel) is perfectly adequate for the measurement of Lick/IDS indices.
-The excellent spatial resolution implies many resolution elements within the 2-arcsec central component seen in the light profile.
+The HST STIS data were obtained on 1999 August 6 for program 7438 proposed by R. W. O'Connell and others [cf. O'Connell et al. (2000)].
+The bulk of the exposure time was spent on the ultraviolet portion of the spectrum, but two exposures (2490 and 3000 s) through a 52" by 0".2 slit were taken with the optical CCD and the G430L disperser.
+The dispersion (2.7 Åpixel-1) is perfectly adequate for the measurement of Lick/IDS indices.
+The excellent spatial resolution implies many resolution elements within the 2" central component seen in the light profile.

-Since it turned out to be impossible to measure accurate spectral indices with this data set I wish to be brief.
-After pipeline calibration and (partial) rejection of cosmic rays through image combination, spectra were traced, extracted, and wavelength-calibrated through a cross-correlation technique.
-Lick/IDS indices were measured at one-pixel intervals along the slit.
+Since it turned out to be impossible to measure accurate spectral indices with this data set, I wish to be brief.
+After pipeline calibration and (partial) rejection of cosmic rays through image combination, spectra were traced, extracted, and wavelengthcalibrated through a cross-correlation technique.
+Lick/IDS indices were measured at 1 pixel intervals along the slit.
 The result is displayed in Figure 2 for several Balmer indices.
-The false positive indication of ionized gas plus young stars in the inner 2 arcseconds appears to be due entirely to residual cosmic ray blemishes that were either too subtle to be removed or appeared on both available images.
-The reasons for this conclusion are that (1) other indices show spikes or dips at different, apparently random radii, (2) observations symmetric about the center trace are often quite different, and (3) the large range of data (e.g. -2 Å to 8 Å for H $\beta$ ) does not square with ground based results, where H $\beta$ lies between 1.9 Å and 2.3 Å over the whole range of radius.
-It is interesting to note that the total exposure time of the optical STIS spectra is roughly the same as the sum of the exposures described below through a telescope of the same aperture, but the errors are at least an order of magnitude higher.
+The false positive indication of ionized gas plus young stars in the inner 2'' appears to be due entirely to residual cosmicray blemishes that were either too subtle to be removed or appeared on both available images.
+The reasons for this conclusion are that (1) other indices show spikes or dips at different, apparently random radii; (2) observations symmetric about the center trace are often quite different; and (3) the large range of data (e.g., -2 to 8 Å for H β) does not square with ground-based results, in which $H\beta$ lies between 1.9 and 2.3 Å over the whole range of radii.
+It is interesting to note that the total exposure time of the optical STIS spectra is roughly the same as the sum of the exposures described below through a telescope of the